FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_database/Migrate_Oracle_to_Postgre.md

 3. Select **Setup > Database Settings > Setup PostgreSQL**.
     The PostgreSQL setup wizard opens.
 4. On the *Target database settings* page of the wizard, provide the values necessary to connect to the PostgreSQL database.
     1. Input the standard connection parameters.
-For a list of database connection parameters, see <a href="../manage_postgre_database" class="MCXref xref">Change PostgreSQL configuration and manage partitioning</a>.
+For a list of database connection parameters, see [Change PostgreSQL configuration and manage partitioning](../manage_postgre_database).
     2. Specify whether {{< SecureTransport/componentshortname >}} to connect to the database server using SSL.
 When **Use secure connection** check box is selected, you need to import the public key certificate file.
 5. Click **Test Connection**.
     If {{< SecureTransport/componentshortname >}} displays a failure message, correct the network, PostgreSQL, or other error reported and try again.